 Basic minimum for UK company registration.

-From £350 pa*
+From £350 per annum*

 3 Extra fees may apply for a dedicated landline.

-4 Extra fees may apply.
+4 Additional fees may apply.

 5 Talk to our experts to discuss your needs.

-* VAT may be charged on the amount.
+* VAT may be added.

 UK company registration is a process with its nuances and pitfalls.
 To save time and money, use an incorporation expert to set up your UK business.